 Do you agree that an affordability assessment should be conducted for all lending, credit & finance facilities?
-Agree Disagre ee Please comment on the reasoni ng for your reply.
-If you agree that an affordability requirements do you consider s Please comment
+Agree Disagree Please comment on the reasoning for your reply.
+If you agree that an affordability assessment should be conducted, what information and/or requirements do you consider should be included to assess a borrower's creditworthiness?
+Please comment